 This is especially valuable when you require students to explain and defend their reasoning.
 Every time you ask a student a “Would You Rather” question, you should also ask them, “Why?”
 This requires students to think even more critically and use evidence from the text to explain themselves.

 Some example questions for both fiction and nonfiction texts are below.
-(You might also like these higher order thinking questions for teaching point of view, character traits, or text features.)
+(You might also like these higher level thinking questions for other reading skills like point of view, text features, main idea, and more.)

 Possible Would You Rather Questions for Fiction Texts